doehyunbaek/wasm-benchmarks/wasm-reduction-bench/README.md

 wasm-reduction-bench contains the following 39 engines under the [engines](./engines) directory.
 They are compiled for x86_64 Linux.

-NOTE: wasmedge-862fffd.tar.gz and wasmedge-93fd4ae.tar.gz exceeded the size limit of GitHub, so they are included as .tar.gz files.
+NOTE: wasmedge-862fffd.tar.gz and wasmedge-93fd4ae.tar.gz exceed the size limit of GitHub, so they are included as .tar.gz files.
 You should extract them before use.

 - iwasm-0b0af1b
 - iwasm-0ee5ffc